barihari/design-portfolio/content/portfolio/project-4.md

-      Thanks to big data, I became obsessed with learning how to truly understand who our users are and how to use that information to our advantage. (and at the same time wondering if this is all ethical and whatnot.
+      Thanks to big data, I became obsessed with learning how to truly understand who our users are and how to use that information to our advantage (and at the same time wondering if this is all ethical and whatnot).

       In 2021, we had a marketing professional, Marie Haynes, speak to us about